developersCradle/angular-complete-guide/README.md

 ![Angular](angular.png)

-My OS will be windows 10 so some notes are based on this operation system.
+My OS will be Windows 10, so some notes are based on this operating system.
 This contains exercise files and my own notes alongside with them.<br/>

 All course material from Angular - The Complete Guide (2022 Edition) by Maximilian Schwarzmüller